-We currently use 22 stainless steel tanks in the so call "new acid" area for the storage of liquid plant food.
+We currently use 22 stainless steel tanks in the so- called "new acid" area for the storage of liquid plant food.
 This product is delivered to Badger by rail and then trucked out to neighboring farmer owned cooperatives.
-We strongly feel that our current use of this facility is an example good stewardship of an available resource.
+We strongly feel that our current use of this facility is an example of good stewardship of an available resource.
 The net environmental impact of our use of the Badger facility is positive - we distribute a wise use product in an energy efficient and environmentally sound manner.
 We are using a portion of Badger that has no better alternative use at this time and has no immediate prospect for near term conversion to conservation or recreation uses.
-Our use of our small portion of Badger poses no threat to the conservation or recreation use of any other portion of Badger.
-As a farmer owned distribution system, we feel that we are "local", we are a part of the "public" and we are "grass roots".
+Our use of our small portion of Badger poses no threat to the conservation or recreational use of any other portion of Badger.
+As a farmer owned